0x1B05/english/kaoyan/content/writing.typ

 Suppose you are a librarian in your university.
 Write a notice of about 100 words, providing the newly-enrolled international students with relevant information about the library.

-- You should write neatly on the ANSWER SHEET.
 - Do not sign your own name at the end of the notice.
 Use “Li Ming” instead.
 - Do not write the address.
-(10 points)

 ==== Welcome to the University Library!

 Dear International Students,

 Welcome to our university!
-As your librarian, I am pleased to provide you with essential information about our library services and resources.
+As your librarian, #underline[_I am pleased to provide you with essential information about_] our library services and resources.

-Our library houses an extensive collection of books, journals, and digital resources across various disciplines.
-We offer study spaces, group collaboration rooms, and computer access to support your academic endeavors.
+Our library *houses* an extensive collection of books, journals, and digital resources *across various disciplines*.
+We offer study spaces, group collaboration rooms, and computer access to support your *academic endeavors*.

-To get started, please visit our website to register for a library card, which grants you access to borrowing and online services.
-We also provide orientation sessions to help you familiarize yourself with the library layout and services.
-These sessions are scheduled during the first two weeks of the semester, and we highly recommend attending one.
+To get started, please visit our website to register for a library card, which *grants you access to* borrowing and online services.
+We also provide *orientation sessions* to help you *familiarize yourself with* the library layout and services.
+These sessions are scheduled during the first two weeks of the semester, and we #underline[_highly recommend attending_] one.

-For any questions or further assistance, feel free to approach our help desk.
-We look forward to supporting your academic journey!
+#underline[_For any questions or further assistance, feel free to approach our help desk._] We look forward to supporting your academic journey!

 Best regards,